 Kitchen Frau Notes: Any long pasta would work for this dish.
-I used gluten free spaghetti, and have found that the Tinkyada brand works best and doesn’t get mushy when cooked.
+I used gluten free spaghetti.
 Cook it in lightly salted water (about ½ to 1 teaspoon salt).
-Some sources say to cook it in water as salty as the sea, but I think that’s way too much salt.
+Some sources say to cook it in water as salty as the sea, but I think that's way too much salt.

 Use whatever combination of herbs you have.
 I used a mixture of fresh thyme, garlic chives, oregano, rosemary and dill for the batch in the photos.
 It's best to go easy on the stronger herbs like oregano and rosemary - use just a few sprigs of each.
 Even if you just use fresh parsley and chives or green onion tops, it still tastes wonderful.
 A sprinkle of dried (or fresh) tarragon mixed in, is tasty, because tarragon goes well with eggs, but it is also a strong herb that can overpower a dish if you use too much of it.

 The trick with carbonara is to work quickly once you add the eggs, so that the pasta doesn't have time to cool down, and its heat cooks the eggs enough to just 'set' them into a creamy sauce (but not scramble them).

 I like asiago cheese here, but Parmesan or pecorino would be fine, too.